Abdominal Aortic Aneurysms

 - You smoke or have ever smoked

 - Anyone if your family has been diagnosed with AAA

 - You are currently under the care of a physician who is treating you for vascular disease in your legs or for AAA

 - Have high blood pressure

-Endovascular grafting repairs the AAA by inserting a graft through a small incision in the groin.
-The endovascular method allows the graft to be delivered through a catheter or tube inserted in a groin artery.
+- Endovascular repair: Endovascular grafting repairs the AAA by inserting a graft through a small incision in the groin.
+The endovascular method allows the graft to be delivered through a catheter (a small tube) inserted in a groin artery.
 X-ray guidance is then used to accurately position the graft in the AAA.

 - Open surgery: Your surgeon makes an abdominal incision, then replaces the diseased part of the aorta with a graft that is carefully matched to the normal aorta.
 This graft is sewn in place by the surgeon.